-The Division of Social Sciences consists of the departments of history, political science and law, psychology, and sociology.
+The Division of Social Sciences consists of the departments of history, international studies, political science and law, psychology, and sociology.
 Students will come to know the issues relevant today as they are investigated in all of the social sciences.
-Bachelor degrees are granted in history, political science and law, psychology, sociology, and international studies.
+Bachelor degrees are granted in history, international studies, political science and law, psychology, and sociology.